WPgenWeakest Precondition Generator

 ...

-Definition of wpgen for Sequence
+Definition of wpgen for Sequences

 Recall the wp reasoning rule for a sequence trm_seq t1 t2.